Global Hadamard form for the Green Function in Schwarzschild space-time: Green function on Schwarzschild spacetime

-Then, by conformal invariance of null geodesics, a null geodesic connects $x,x'$ in Schwarzschild space-time if and only if a null geodesic connects the corresponding points of the conformal Schwarzschild space-time.
-This holds if and only if ${\hat{\sigma}}_k=0$, for some $k\in \mathbb{Z}$, where \be {\hat{\sigma}}_k \equiv \sigma + \frac12\left(\gamma+ 2k\pi\right)^2, \ee and where $|k|$ counts the number of times that the projection $c_2$ of the null geodesic has crossed the caustic point $\gamma=0$ (for $k\geq 0$) or $\gamma=\pi$ (for $k<0$).
-Thus, $|k|$ corresponds to the number of times that the null geodesic has encountered a caustic.
-Caustics in a spherically-symmetric $(3+1)$-D space-time, such as Schwarzschild and conformal Schwarzschild space-times, correspond to an angle separation of either $\gamma=\pi$ or $\gamma=0$.
-We note that when the separation on $\Mtwo$ is timelike or null, we may write (\ref{sig-k-def}) as \be {\hat{\sigma}}_k = -\frac12\eta^2 + \frac12\left(\gamma+ 2k\pi\right)^2,\quad k\in \mathbb{Z}, \ee where $\eta$ is proper time in $\Mtwo$ for timelike separations, and is zero for null separations.
-This `globalizes' the world function $\hat{\sigma}$ on the $4$-D conformal Schwarzschild space-time: $\hat{\sigma}_k$ is the geodesic distance between any two causally-related points in conformal Schwarzschild space-time along a timelike or null geodesic which has passed through $|k|$ points with $\gamma=0$ or $\gamma=\pi$ (i.e., caustics in the case of a null geodesic).
+In this formula, $(\gamma+2\pi k)^2$ is the square of the total proper distance elapsed along the projection of the geodesic onto the 2-sphere.
+For $k\geq0$, the geodesic crosses $2k=2|k|$ caustics at $\gamma=0$ and $\gamma=\pi$.
+For $k<0$, the geodesic has crossed $2|k|-1$ caustics.
+Thus the number of caustics crossed is given by \be C_k \equiv \left\{ \right. \ee We note that when the separation on $\Mtwo$ is timelike or null, we may write (\ref{sig-k-def}) as \be {\hat{\sigma}}_k = -\frac12\eta^2 + \frac12\left(\gamma+ 2k\pi\right)^2,\quad k\in \mathbb{Z}, \ee where $\eta$ is the geodesic distance (along causal geodesics) on $\Mtwo$ (so that $\sigma=-\frac12\eta^2$ and, particular, it is is proper time in $\Mtwo$ for timelike separations and is zero for null separations).
+This `globalizes' the world function $\hat{\sigma}$ on the $4$-D conformal Schwarzschild spacetime: $\hat{\sigma}_k$ is one-half of the square of the geodesic distance between any two causally-related points in conformal Schwarzschild spacetime along a timelike or null geodesic which has passed through $C_k$ points with $\gamma=0$ or $\gamma=\pi$ (both of which are caustics in the case of a null geodesic).